ericdill/depfinder/readme.rst

                          proper conda name
-      -v, --verbose      Enable debug level logging info from depfinder -q, --quiet        Turn off all logging from depfinder
+      -v, --verbose      Enable debug level logging info from depfinder -q, --quiet        Turn off all logging from depfinder -k KEY, --key KEY  Select some or all of the output keys.
+Valid options are 'required', 'optional', 'builtin', 'relative', 'all'.
+                         Defaults to 'all'
+      --conda            Format output so it can be passed as an argument to conda install or conda create
+      --pdb              Enable PDB debugging on exception

 Ok, great.
 That's the help output.
 Not super helpful.
 What does the output of depfinder look like when we run it on the source code for depfinder?